mas-bandwidth/gafferongames/content/post/client_server_connection.md

         t = 10.8
         t = 10.9

-If the packet containing state for time t = 10.0 is lost, under TCP we must wait for that packet to be resent before we can access packets t = 10.1 and 10.2, even after they've already arrived over the network.
+If the packet containing state for time t = 10.0 is lost, under TCP we must wait for that packet to be resent before we can access packets t = 10.1 and 10.2, even when they've already arrived over the network.

-Worse still, by the time the resent packet arrives, it's far too late to actually do anything with it, since the client now intends to display something around t = 10.3 or 10.4.
+Worse still, by the time the resent packet arrives, it's far too late to actually do anything with it, since the client now intends to display the state of the world somewhere around t = 10.3 or 10.4.
 TCP blocked data we can use, waiting on data we can't.
 What a waste!

-What we'd really like is for an option to tell TCP: "hey, we really don't care about old packets being resent, just let me skip over them and access more recent data instead".
+What we'd really like is  an option to tell TCP: "hey, we really don't care about old packets being resent, just let me skip over them and access more recent data instead".
 But TCP does not give us this option.
 All data must be delivered reliably and in-order.
 It's simply not possible to skip over dropped data with TCP.

 This creates terrible problems for time critical data where packet loss *and* latency exist.
 Large hitches are added to the stream of packets as TCP waits for dropped packets to be resent, which for time critical, time-series data means that the client sees either a) additional buffering added to smooth out this jitter (unacceptable for fast paced action games), or b) long pauses where the game freezes and is non-responsive.